Discover Happiness Within through Meditation

 The root cause of selfish behavior is the lack of understanding of the pure consciousness nature of Spirit/Self within.
 In essence, no one is different from another.
 Everyone is a spiritual being having the same consciousness.
 If a human being does not know his own Self, how can he ever know others?
 Fundamentally, building a noble world begins with the true understanding of our own selves.

-Fundamentally, building a peaceful world begins with our own selves.
-Before changing others, we must first discover peace within ourselves.
-You may ask, “What can a single individual do for harmony in the world?”
+You may ask, “What difference can a single individual make for peace and harmony in the world?”
 A short story originally told by Loren Eiseley answers this question very well.
 A wise man was walking along a beach upon which thousands of starfish had been washed up during a terrible storm.
 When he came to each starfish, he would pick it up, and throw it back into the ocean.
 He had been doing this for some time when an old man approached him and asked, “Why are you doing this?
 Look at this beach!
 There must be tens of thousands of starfish on this beach.
 I’m afraid you won’t really be able to make much of a difference.”
 The wise man bent down, picked up yet another starfish, threw it back into the ocean, and replied, “Well, I made a difference to that one!”

 Monday 10/03/2005 at 7 pm on ITV

 Tuesday 2/21/2012 at 6:00 pm on ITV

 The Secret of Mahashivratri

 Shivaratri means auspicious (Shiva) night (Ratri).
 In this video, Shiv R. Jhawar reveals the secret meaning of "night" and gives simple explanations to help experience the Super-conscious state within through meditation.
 A viewer commented, "You have explained in so simple term about Maha Shivratri and also regarding the concept of 'I am not the body,' it was a mind blowing experience to listen to you."